Updated Nov. 23, 2020

 - Equipment should be sanitized between each individual use.

 - Student-athletes should have their own personal hydration container and not share with teammates or others.

 - Hand sanitizer should be readily available in athletic venues and common areas for use before, during, and after workouts.

 - Facilities and common areas (locker rooms, weight rooms, restrooms) should be regularly cleaned and sanitized.

 - Consider eliminating items such as gaming systems, pool tables, etc. in other common areas.

 Personal Protective Equipment (PPE) in Collegiate Athletics

-- Gloves have not been proven to decrease spread of COVID-19.
-Instead, we recommend people wash their hands frequently and avoid touching their face.
+Gloves have not been proven to decrease the spread of COVID-19.
+Instead, we recommend people wash their hands frequently and avoid touching their faces.

 Collegiate Athletics Travel and Competition Guidelines

 Colleges should make plans for competition and travel in advance of the season.
 School and conference officials, including medical providers, should remain in regular contact.
 Schools will need to share information about potential positive cases and exposures.